2020 United States House of Representatives elections in Washington

-The 2020 United States House of Representatives elections in Washington was held on November 3, 2020, to elect the 10 U.S. representatives from the state of Washington, one from each of the state's 10 congressional districts.
+The 2020 United States House of Representatives elections in Washington were held on November 3, 2020, to elect the 10 U.S. representatives from the state of Washington, one from each of the state's 10 congressional districts.
 The elections coincided with the 2020 U.S. presidential election, as well as other elections to the House of Representatives, elections to the United States Senate and various state and local elections.

 Overview

 District 1

 The 1st congressional district spans the northeastern Seattle suburbs, including Redmond and Kirkland, along the Cascades to the Canada–US border.
-The incumbent is Democrat Suzan DelBene, was re-elected with 59.3% of the vote in 2018.
+The incumbent was Democrat Suzan DelBene, was re-elected with 59.3% of the vote in 2018.